rohanrav/ImageRepo/README.md

 ImageRepo is an Image Repository service, where users can buy and sell images easily.
 The site is currently running at the link: https://shielded-river-42859.herokuapp.com/

 ## Description
 When users visit the site, they will be prompted to register or login.
-Once authenticated, users can buy images posted by others users and upload and sell their own images.
-See the images below:
+Once authenticated, users can buy images posted by other users and upload and sell their own images.
+See the screenshots below:

 #### Home Page
 ![](https://github.com/rohanrav/ImageRepo/blob/master/images/home.png)